-- 4. The powers referred to in paragraph 3 shall be exercised in full compliance with the principles of respect for private life and with the right of defence.
-The exercise of the powers in [...] (d) of paragraph 3 shall require prior intervention of a judicial authority. - 5. [...] - 6.
+- 4. The powers referred to in paragraph 3 shall be exercised in full compliance with the principles of respect for private life and with the right of defence. [...] - 5. [deleted] - 6.
 The processing of personal data processed in the exercise of the supervisory and investigative powers pursuant to this Article shall be carried out in accordance with Directive 95/46/EC.